axelbr/cps_racecar/README.md

-# CPS TU Wien Race Car
+# CPS TU Vienna Race Car

 This is a ROS2-based software stack for controlling a [f1tenth](https://f1tenth.readthedocs.io/en/stable/) car.